mdalai/self-driving-car-Model-Predictive-Control/README.md

    - [CppAD](https://www.coin-or.org/CppAD/): CppAD is a library we'll use for automatic differentiation.
 By using CppAD we don't have to manually compute derivatives, which is tedious and prone to error.
    - Apply the first control inputs to the vehicle

+## Latency
-Latency: a delay occurred as the control command propagates through the system.
+**Latency**: a delay occurred as the control command propagates through the system.
+A realistic delay might be on the order of _100 milliseconds_.
 PID Controller cannot deal with it.
 But MPC can solve this issue.
+### Approach 1: Predict initial state for MPC at the latency duration
+- We will predict the state at the ```t + dt``` using the vehicle model:
+       ![alt text][vehicle_model]

+    Where ```t``` represents current state, ```t+1```: new state, and delay duration is ```dt```.
+- Some tips to implement this approach:
+   - Convert the velocity to m/s.
+   - Implement all of the model update equations as shown above.
+   - Pay attention to the sign of the steering angle.
+   - The yaw angle psi_t and the position are zero after you have transformed the problem into vehicle coordinates.
+   - You can get the current steering angle in radians from the simulator: double delta= j[1]["steering_angle"].
+   - You could try a longer latency time like 125ms in order to account for the processing time of the solver and the latency of the communication with the simulator.

 # Install, edit and run the code instructions